Blog

 Table of contents

-The PYP framework is getting a makeover in 2025, and we’ve got you covered!
+The PYP got a major refresh, and we’ve got everything you need to make sense of the updates.
 Here’s everything you need to know to keep your school ahead of the curve.
-Plus, we’re sharing updated posters for the themes and concepts—perfect for refreshing your classroom right away.
+Plus, we’re sharing a few new resources perfect for refreshing your classroom and digging into the changes right away.
 Let’s dive in.

 Disclaimer: This content reflects the author’s interpretation of the changes and is not officially endorsed by the IB.
 For accurate and comprehensive information, please refer to the official documentation on MyIB.